Health System: IHSS Public Authority (5800P)

 Keep people at home with caregiver support.

 The Public Authority (PA) supports low-income seniors and people with disabilities to remain safely at home by maintaining a registry of potential caregivers that in-home support services (IHSS) recipients may choose to hire.
 IHSS caregivers assist with tasks of daily living such as toileting, bathing, dressing, and feeding.
 The caregivers may also provide services such as cooking, laundry, and accompaniment to medical appointments.
-The PA manages 5,000 caregivers for over 4,300 beneficiaries by recruiting caregivers, maintaining a registry, conducting background checks, conducting caregiver orientations and training, and managing caregiver wages and health benefits.
-Since 2005, there has been an 60% increase in number of caregivers in the County.
+The PA manages 5,500 caregivers for over 5,000 beneficiaries by recruiting caregivers, maintaining a registry, conducting background checks, conducting caregiver orientations and training, and managing caregiver wages and health benefits.
+From 2008-2018, there has been a 48% increase in number of caregivers in the County.
 Without these caregiver services, these seniors and people with disabilities may require institutional care, which would diminish the quality of life for the clients and have a significant negative impact on the entire Health System.
 In addition, the orientation and training provided for the caregivers increase the quality of care to clients, allowing clients to remain in the community for a longer period of time.

 Number of Days it Takes to Get IHSS Services Exceeding Target